 View seen when visiting the famous Pont du Gard aqueduct bridge.
 France

-Not all famous bridges are crowded and jam-packed with tourists.
-The Pont du Gard is one such example, located between Nimes and Avignon in the countryside of the south of France, this Roman aqueduct was built in the first century A.D. to carry water over a distance of 50 kilometers.
-When I saw the Pont du Gard, we were in the area as part of a film shoot, and I couldn't think of anything more appropriate than arriving there in an iconic sage green Citroen 2CV.
+Not all famous bridges are crowded with tourists.
+The Pont du Gard is one example, located between Nimes and Avignon in the countryside of southern France.
+This Roman aqueduct is one of the most famous bridges in France, and was built in the first century A.D. to carry water over a distance of 50 kilometers.

 View seen when visiting the famous Puente Nuevo bridge.
 Spain